Promotion and Tenure Guidelines

 - Graduate/professional exams, theses, and dissertations (if appropriate)

-- Graduate Level Status A and B (date ranges)
+- Graduate Level Status (date ranges)

 - Number of completed and number current doctoral students as committee member